mossbanay/Psychology-3-4/Glossary.md

 ##### See also peripheral nervous system

 The somatic nervous system is a subsystem of the peripheral nervous system that deals with sending sensory information from muscles and organs to the CNS and receiving motor information from the CNS and passing it onto muscles and organs.

+### Source confusion

+Source confusion arises when an individual is unable to correctly recall the source of a piece of information.

 ### Spatial neglect syndrome